-Easy Instant Pot corned beef and cabbage and potatoes recipe for St. Patrick’s Day or year round!
-Moist and tender corned beef brisket cooked in your pressure cooker is simple with potato trivets.
-Fresh or Instant Pot frozen corned beef is great!
+Our easy Instant Pot corned beef and cabbage and potatoes recipe is the best for St. Patrick’s Day or year round!
+Your brisket will become fork tender this way with beer.
+This uses fresh but you can cook Instant Pot frozen corned beef similarly.

 Want to save this recipe?